“Where the fuck are my pants?”

 “Yeah, hey Mattie.”

-“Klippy says I’m not to call you a slut.”
+“Klippy says I can’t call you a slut.”

 “Call me whatever you want.”
 We catch eyes in the review mirror as Klippy turns out.